-This existing source is not a major stationary source, under Emission Offset (326 IAC 2-3), because the potential to emit SO_2 is less than 100 tons per year and the potential to emit all nonattainment regulated pollutants are less than 100 tons per year.
+This existing source is not a major stationary source, under Emission Offset (326 IAC 2-3), because the potential to emit of the entire source for VOC and NOx are less than 100 tons per year.
 Therefore, pursuant to 326 IAC 2-3, the Emission Offset requirements do not apply.